Careers360 Logo

 Also Read: Part Time Jobs For International Students in Abroad

-Part-Time Jobs in France Salary
+Part-Time Jobs in France Salary in 2025

 The average part-time jobs in France salary is around EUR 11.52 per hour for international students.
 International students can earn up to EUR 1,747.20 per month and an annual wage of EUR 20,966.40.
 However, the location of the work and total part-time hours dedicated to work can influence the overall earnings of the candidates.